wiseman-timelord/Make-Windows-Gr8-Again/README.md

 Status : Alpha - Its very early development, 99% of the plan is done.

 ### Description
 Like the name states, the project is intended to revamp windows 8, which turns out to still be a perfectly good OS, just with version limits, and "Legacy" versions of essential applications.
+I do have other project to do though, so, this page also assists people with list of components for their own installations.

 ### Preview
 Most or all, of this stuff should be happening, when you install Windows 8...